pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

     > **Note:**
     >
-    > Check the default TiDB Operator version of the current script in the `operator_version` of the `variables.tf` file.
+    > Check the `operator_version` in the `variables.tf` file for the default TiDB Operator version of the current scripts.
 If the default version is not your desired one, configure `operator_version` in `terraform.tfvars`.

     After the configuration, execute the following commands to initialize and deploy the cluster: